samayo/styrofoam/README.md

 		PDO::ATTR_DEFAULT_FETCH_MODE => PDO::FETCH_ASSOC
 		]);
 ````
-Once the create the object, simple CRUD statements could not get easier.
+Once you create the object, simple CRUD statements could not get easier.
 ```` php
 // select * from users where id = '145'
 $select = $db->select('SELECT * FROM users WHERE id = ?', [145]);